krishnasannidhi/ReactNavigation/README.md

   # Navigation between Screens
     we will use the Navigation prop to navigate between the screens that is passed down to our screen components.

+    navigation - this prop is passed in to every screen component in stack navigator. navigate(screenName) - we call this function on navigation prop with the name of the route that we'd like to move the user to. push(screenName) - allow us to express the intent to add another route regardless of the existing navigation history. goBack() - this method will be used to be able to programatically trigger this behavior. popToTop() - which goes back to the first screen in the stack.